Testing + Treatment

 How can I get tested?

 You can have a test for HIV at an MOT clinic, Sexual Health Clinic or at your own GP.
-Alternatively you can order a free postal testing kit from THT Scotland.
+Alternatively you can order a free postal testing kit from THT Scotland or HIV Test Scotland (a partnership between Waverley Care and HIV Scotland).
+These schemes both offer free, home testing kits.
+HIV self testing is fast and totally confidential.
+You do it yourself and see the result in just a few minutes.
+Both services have additional support available around testing.

 The advantages of going to an MOT or sexual health clinic are that they have more in-depth knowledge and experience about HIV and other infections.
 The MOT service can also offer rapid HIV tests, where provisional results are available within 20 minutes.
 The advantages of going to your GP are that it is usually a more familiar environment and you might feel more comfortable talking to your own doctor.
 Wherever you go you should be able to ask questions about HIV testing.